GreenDelta/bioheating-tool/server/model-training/README.md

 # Model training

-This directory contains the script for training the XGBoost model used in the application.
+This directory contains the Python script for training the XGBoost model used in the application.
+The model can be also trained from Java, see the ModelTrainingExample.

 ## Setup & usage